7 Best Types of Content to Share on Social Media

 3. Infographics.

 Infographics have long been a favorite in the SEO community, and for good reason.
 Infographics take original research and insights and condense them into an aesthetically pleasing, easily navigable graphic image.
-Infographics are shared more than almost any other type of content, giving your brand extra visibility.
+Infographics are shared more than almost any other type of social media content, giving your brand extra visibility and brand visibility on social media.

 In addition, infographics tend to attract a ton of inbound links as other external sources cite your information, so your domain authority—and your search ranks—will increase as a result.
 The one downside to infographics is the amount of time and/or money they take to produce, so use them sparingly.

-Infographics also perform exceptionally well on social media platforms, as social media users are more likely to engage with visually appealing content.
+Infographics also perform exceptionally well on social media platforms, as social media users are more likely to engage with visual storytelling.
 Incorporating infographics into your content marketing strategy can complement your blog content and written content, offering a dynamic way to communicate key information.
+They’re also ideal to repurpose blog content into multiple types of content formats for other platforms.

 4. Short Videos.